 When an attorney is not involved in a case, more resources are required to process a case by court staff.
-Self-represented parties strain the court system in several respects.
+Selfrepresented parties strain the court system in several respects.
 They: (1) increase the amount of time necessary for clerks to handle the day-to-day business of the courts and put stress on the workforce; (2) often file the wrong documents or incomplete documents; (3) fail to properly prepare for the hearing or trial and bring the necessary evidence and/or witnesses; (4) do not understand why the clerk's office cannot provide free legal advice; (5) often are not computer literate, so simply giving them a website address of where the information is located is not always sufficient; (6) frequently don't have the capacity to print documents necessary for their cases; and, (7) lack access to the necessary state statutes, court rules, and policies and procedures necessary to properly handle their cases.

 In order to address this issue, the trial courts across the state have recognized that ultimately it is the court that must take leadership in addressing the procedural needs of self-represented litigants.
 By streamlining processes and providing informational resources, courts have become better situated to face the challenges related to self-represented litigants.
 Beginning in FY 2013, self-represented litigant coordinator positions were created to focus solely on providing procedural support to self-represented litigants.
 As of FY 2015, every judicial district has at least a part-time employee to help address the needs of self-represented litigants at the local level.
-In 2015, the self-represented litigant coordinators responded to approximately 136,690 contacts from court users.
-More than half of the contacts in 2015 were related to domestic relations matters (54 percent).
-Given the complex nature of these cases, the assistance provided can be more involved and on-going as these matters frequently have post-decree activity.
-County civil and probate matters were the second and third most frequent case types self-represented litigant coordinators assisted litigants with based on the 2015 contact data.
-The 2015 trial court staff weighted caseload study included self-represented litigant coordinators in the study for the first time.
-The workload model developed from the study indicates a need for an additional 22.0 self-represented litigant coordinator FTE statewide.
-Both the contact data and workload modeling of self-represented litigant coordinators demonstrate the provision of assistance to parties without attorney representation continues to be a significant demand on the trial courts.
+In 2016, the self-represented litigant coordinators responded to approximately 145,095 contacts from court users.
+More than half of the contacts in 2016 were related to domestic relations matters (54 percent).
+Given the complex nature of these cases, the assistance provided can be more involved and on-going as these matters frequently have activity after the divorce decree is granted.
+County civil and probate matters were the second and third most frequent case types self-represented litigant coordinators assisted litigants with based on the 2016 contact data.
+The provision of assistance to parties without attorney representation continues to be a significant demand on the trial courts and resource and staffing needs related to this issue continue to be monitored.